 I first came across Jarabe de Palo a few years back when I was living in Peru.
 My friend Miguel introduced me to their music and that of Ketama.
 Songs like La Flaca and De Vuelta y Vuelta became, and stayed, favourites of mine.
 Not only as top players in the Spanish rock genre, but as good, well-made songs.
 From wherever.
 My interest continued with an appreciation that spread from Mana up in Mexico down to Los Fabulosos Cadillacs in Argentina.

 So, when we heard the band from Barcelona was playing in Calgary, we just had to go and see.
-Better still, Miguel and his wife, Mar had, by quite remarkable coincidence, come to Calgary for work.
+Better still, our friends from Spain, Miguel and Mar had, by quite remarkable coincidence, come to live in Calgary.
 So we got it together and hung out for the evening at The Marquee Beer Market & Stage , alongside hundreds of appreciative Latino music fans.

 Support act The Tekila Band got things going in short order, followed by Uno Band playing some great up tempo Latin Ska.
 It gave me great joy to see their trumpeter sound checking on stage by playing along to Los Fabulosos Cadillacs Mal Bicho .
 This, and some other fine grooves came from the DJ deck of Mauricio Uribe, otherwise known as Chico and MC at El fabuloso Calgary Expo Latino.